Alternating Direction Method of Multipliers-Based Parallel Optimization for Multi-Agent Collision-Free Model Predictive Control: Introduction

-To cater to the aforementioned drawbacks, a significant amount of newer effort has been put into improving the computational efficiency of the optimization schemes for these medium and large scale centralized systems, and several more recent works have demonstrated the attainment of satisfying performance.
-One particularly noteworthy direction that researchers have explored focuses on effective and novel problem formulation/re-formulation methodologies.
+To cater to the aforementioned drawbacks, a significant amount of newer effort has been put into improving the computational efficiency of the optimization schemes for these centralized multi-agent systems, and several more recent works have demonstrated the attainment of satisfying performance.
+One particularly noteworthy direction that researchers have explored focuses on effective and novel problem formulation/re-formulation methodologies~\cite{7865986, he2018neural}.
 In this approach, an appropriate methodology is developed where it is shown that for a group of specific centralized MPC problems, the optimization problems can be readily formulated in a particular structure, and which can be solved rather efficiently by various effective existing solvers.
 For example, in~\cite{giselsson2013accelerated}, the dual decomposition technique is utilized to decentralize the multi-agent MPC problem, and then the accelerated proximal gradient (APG) method is used to solve the converted optimization problem in a parallel manner.
-Another possible way would be to aim to improve the computational efficiency of the MPC solver.
-Along this line, it is certainly a well-known notion that the traditional MPC problem is essentially a constrained quadratic optimization problem; and thus various evident and potential improvements in computational efficiency are still possible (if the information in the optimization problem that has not been otherwise already excavated can be further sufficiently explored and utilized).
-Examples of such efforts are the work in~\cite{bartlett2002quadratic}, where a new quadratic programming algorithm is proposed to deal with these large-scale MPC problems; and also in~\cite{pannocchia2007fast}, where a partial enumeration method is proposed to solve the large-scale MPC problems that are usually intractable with the classical algorithms.
+Another possible way would be to improve the computational efficiency of the MPC solver.
+Along this line, it is certainly a well-known notion that the traditional MPC problem is essentially a constrained quadratic optimization problem; thus various evident and potential improvements in computational efficiency are still possible (if the information in the optimization problem that has not been otherwise already excavated can be further sufficiently explored and utilized).
+Examples of such efforts can be found in~\cite{wang2022distributed}, where distributed stochastic MPC is presented to reduce the online computational burden by 45\% compared with the centralized counterpart with both using the MOSEK solver.
+Also, in~\cite{le2020gaussian}, an efficient distributed framework with alternating direction method of multipliers (ADMM) for solving the Gaussian process-based distributed MPC is developed to reduce the computation time by 53\% with the IPOPT (through CasADi) serving as the baseline.
+However, no collision avoidance or other inequality constraints are involved in~\cite{le2020gaussian}, which are critical and significant impediments in multi-agent collision-free problems.